exploratoria/exploratoria.github.io/exhibits/mechanics/elastic-collisions-in-3d/readme.md

 * Change the variables "count", "radius" and "speed" to alter the initial parameters of the graphic

-* Kinetic energy is one half of the sum of squares of all velocity components: calculate it in the render loop to demonstrate that energy is conserved for this system up to JavaScript rounding errors
+* Kinetic energy is proportional to the sum of the squares of all velocity components: calculate it in the render loop to demonstrate that energy is conserved for this system up to JavaScript rounding errors

 ### About the Code